-- 1. Under Article VI, section 6 of the Constitution of California, the Judicial Council of California is charged with improving the administration of justice.
+- 1. Under article VI, section 6 of the Constitution of California, the Judicial Council of California is charged with improving the administration of justice.
 The Judicial Council of California has constitutional authority to "adopt rules for court administration [and] practice and procedure.
 The rules adopted shall not be inconsistent with statute."
 California Rules of Court have the force of law. - 2.
-The state Legislature can also have the Judicial Council of California perform other functions as prescribed by statute.
+The state Legislature can also have the Judicial Council of California perform other functions as prescribed by statute. - 3.
+The Judicial Council of California's Standards of Judicial Administration contains recommendations for court practices and procedures.
+The standards provide guidelines and include goals that courts and judges are urged to attain.